-Brexit: All you need to know about the UK leaving the EU - BBC News
+Brexit: All you need to know

 What is Article 50?

-Article 50 is a plan for any country that wishes to exit the EU.
+Article 50 is a plan for any country that wishes to exit the EU to do so.
 It was created as part of the Treaty of Lisbon - an agreement signed up to by all EU states which became law in 2009.
 Before that treaty, there was no formal mechanism for a country to leave the EU.

 It's pretty short - just five paragraphs - which spell out that any EU member state may decide to quit the EU, that it must notify the European Council and negotiate its withdrawal with the EU, that there are two years to reach an agreement - unless everyone agrees to extend it - and that the exiting state cannot take part in EU internal discussions about its departure.
-You can read more about Article 50 here.

-What date will the UK will leave the EU?
+When is the UK due to leave the EU?

 For the UK to leave the EU it had to invoke Article 50 of the Lisbon Treaty which gives the two sides two years to agree the terms of the split.
-Theresa May triggered this process on 29 March, meaning the UK is scheduled to leave on Friday, 29 March 2019.
-It can be extended if all 28 EU members agree.
+Theresa May triggered this process on 29 March, meaning the UK is scheduled to leave at 11pm UK time on Friday, 29 March 2019.
+It can be extended if all 28 EU members agree, but at the moment all sides are focusing on that date as being the key one, and Theresa May is seeking to put it into British law.

 What's going to happen to all the EU laws in force in the UK?

-The Conservatives are bringing in a Repeal Bill.
-This will end the primacy of EU law in the UK.
-This Repeal Bill is supposed to incorporate all EU legislation into UK law in one lump, after which the government will decide over a period of time which parts to keep, change or remove.
+The Conservative government has introduced the European Union (Withdrawal) Bill to Parliament.
+If passed, it will end the primacy of EU law in the UK.
+This "Great Repeal Bill", as it was originally called, is supposed to incorporate all EU legislation into UK law in one lump, after which the government will decide over a period of time which parts to keep, change or remove.
+The government is facing claims from Remain supporting MPs that it is giving itself sweeping powers to change legislation without proper Parliamentary scrutiny.
+Read a full guide to the bill.

-Labour had said they would scrap the Repeal Bill if they won the election but they lost.
-They now are demanding a number of changes to the Repeal Bill before they'll support it.

 What do 'soft' and 'hard' Brexit mean?